sebolivera/processing_gravity_simulation/README.md

 - The sketch uses concurrency to be able to deal with large amounts of particles.
 - The UI elements help visualizing how the collisions happen, but don't have any bearing on the physics (except for the gravity button).
 - Processing has notorious issues with displaying fonts, which is why I have an imported font in the data folder.
 If the font is blurry despite my fix, try restarting the sketch.
+- Thread management is done using the native Java implementation, which procludes the use of a mutex for managing collision indexes (hence the clumsy attempt at exclusive implementation).

 ## How I made it